Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Introduction

+To further incorporate object-background relationships, we leverage CLIP \cite{radford2021learning}, a powerful multimodal model renowned for its cross-modal understanding capabilities, to integrate background information into detectors.
+Utilizing the image and text encoders of a pre-trained CLIP model, we divide the image into patches to be queried by pre-specified descriptions and then cast them as tokens alongside the RoI tokens.

+\todo{Aerial images offer complex scenes with numerous objects on a single plane, where spatial and inter-object relationships are more explicit.
+The richer background context in such scenarios further supports the strengths of our approach.} We validate the effectiveness of our method through comprehensive experiments on DOTA-v1.0, DOTA-v1.5, DOTA-v2.0\cite{xia2018dota}, and DIOR-R \cite{cheng2022anchor}, achieving an improvement of 1.37, 5.30, 2.30 and 3.23 mAP$_{50}$ over the baseline.

-\specialtext{Our main contribution can be summarized as follows: \begin{itemize} \item We introduce a novel Transformer-based model that extends the capability of two-stage detectors, enabling the effective encapsulation and utilization of inter-object relationships in aerial image detection. \item Our model innovatively incorporates additional encodings and attention mechanisms that directly address spatial and geometric relationships, enhancing adaptability to the varying scales and densities in object distribution, a critical step forward for generalization in diverse aerial scenarios. \end{itemize} }
+Our main contribution can be summarized as follows: \begin{itemize} \item We introduce a novel Transformer-based model that extends the capability of two-stage detectors, enabling the effective encapsulation and utilization of inter-object relationships in aerial image detection. \item We propose to use CLIP for integrating background context into the detection pipeline.
+We introduce multi-scale, hierarchical CLIP patches, generating CLIP Tokens and facilitating the flow of semantic information across different levels, thereby improving information fusion. \item Our model innovatively incorporates additional encodings and attention mechanisms that directly address spatial and geometric relationships, enhancing adaptability to the varying scales and densities in object distribution, a critical step forward for generalization in diverse aerial scenarios. \end{itemize}